carolinaf86/angularit/README.md

   * `docker-compose stop` will stop the docker container
   * `docker-compose restart` will restart the docker container
   * `docker-compose logs -f` will tails the logs of the docker container

+  ## TEST USER

+  A test account has been set up with the following credentials:

+  * email: test@test.com
+  * password: password123

+  Or navigate to [registration](http://localhost:4200/register) to register a new user